antevir/OrviboS20_Arduino/README.md

 Please see the [PairAndTogglePlug example](https://github.com/antevir/OrviboS20_Arduino/blob/master/examples/PairAndTogglePlug/PairAndTogglePlug.ino) how these are used.

 ## Example code
 There are several examples available [here](https://github.com/antevir/OrviboS20_Arduino/tree/master/examples).
-When you install this arduino library you will also find the examples in `File` -> `Examples` ->`OrviboS20`
+When you install this arduino library you will also find the examples in `File` -> `Examples` ->`Orvibo WiWo S20 Library`